-An email to the field liaison is required when a student shows little or inability to perform on more than 25% of listed behaviors any time after Week 5 of the academic year.
-This indicates a serious problem with the student mastering a basic skill level.
-Also, it is expected that most first year students will not receive a score of '5' on their evaluation until spring semester.
-Such a level indicates mastery of a skill at the generalist foundation year level or at the specialized advanced generalist year level.
+An e-mail to the field liaison is required when a student shows little or no ability to perform on more than 25% of listed behaviors any time after Week 5 of the academic year.
+This indicates a serious problem with a student mastering a basic skill level.
+Also, it is expected that most first year student will not receive a score of '5' on their evaluation until spring quarter.
+Such a level indicates mastery of a skill at a foundation year field students level or an advanced year field students level depending on the student placement year.

-7.9.2 Fall Semester
+7.9.2 Fall Quarter

-The expected levels of performance for a first semester student are levels $\mathbf{2}$ and $\mathbf{3}$.
-There are likely to be N/0 (Not observed) as well, because much of the student's time will have been spent in orientation to the agency setting and observations of other professionals.
+The expected levels of performance for a first quarter student are levels 2 and 3.
+There are likely to be a number of N/0 (Not observed) as well, because much of the student's time will have been spent in orientation to the agency setting and observations of other professionals.

-The field liaison will meet with the field supervisor and the student early in the semester to review the Learning Agreement and at least once every semester thereafter.
+The field liaison will meet with the field supervisor and the student early in the quarter to review the Learning Agreement and at least once every quarter thereafter.
 In between meetings, the field liaison is available to answer questions and discuss any issues of concern about the student.
 The field liaison should be contacted under the following circumstances:

-- The student continues to perform at level 1 on any specific behavioral measure; - The student is performing at level 2 on more than 75% of the behavioral measures in any one of the core areas.
+- A student continues to perform at level 1 on any specific behavioral measure; - A student is performing at level 2 on more than 75% of the behavioral measures in any one of the core areas.